-Drivers aged 16-25 are at most risk for driving accidents, sending parents everywhere into a panic.
-Here are four big mistakes new drivers make, along with some ways to reshape the suboptimal behavior.
+Drivers aged 16-25 are at most risk for driving accidents, worrying parents everywhere.
+Here are the 4 most dangerous habits they form, and how to break that suboptimal behavior.

 Using Phone and Apps

 Sure, stories of drivers using Snapchat to document >100mph speeds, or plowing into trees while chasing Pokemon are the exception, but nearly 70% of teens admit to using apps while driving.
-While driving 55mph, taking eyes off the road for 4.6 seconds, in favor of the phone, means ignoring a stretch of road the length of a football field, leaving a plenty of room for error and serious accidents.
+While driving 55mph, taking eyes off the road for 4.6 seconds, means ignoring a stretch of road the length of a football field.
+That leaves a plenty of room for error and serious accidents.

 Training new drivers begins well before they get behind the wheel.
-Just as parents have encouraged children to buckle up, and have modeled that behavior themselves, parents should do the same for mobile devices.
-Before starting the vehicle, make a point to check phones for text messages or email, if necessary, then silence all incoming alerts, and put the phone in the glovebox, or a location within the car, but not within tempting reach.
+Parents have encouraged children to buckle up, and have modeled that behavior themselves.
+They should do the same for mobile devices.
+Before starting the vehicle, make a point to check phones for text messages or email, if necessary, then silence all incoming alerts.
+Put the phone in the glovebox, or a location within the car, but not within tempting reach.
 Also, if you know your teen — or anyone — is driving, do your part and avoid texting or calling that driver until he or she has likely reached the destination.

 Not Wearing a Seat Belt